Paths of Glory poster

 The inciting incident occurs at 9 minutes when General Mireau orders Colonel Dax to lead a suicidal assault on the Ant Hill, an impossible objective.
 Dax protests but is overruled.
 The comfortable status quo of competent leadership is shattered by mad ambition..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to The assault on the Ant Hill begins.
+This reveals the protagonist's commitment to The assault on the Ant Hill begins.
 Dax makes the active choice to lead his men into the impossible battle, crossing from the world of debate into the world of catastrophic action and consequences., moving from reaction to action.

 The Collapse moment at 58 minutes (66% through) represents the emotional nadir.
 Here, The three innocent soldiers are executed by firing squad at dawn despite all of Dax's efforts.
 Literal death.
 The complete failure of justice and humanity within the military system.
-Dax watches, powerless., shows the protagonist at their lowest point.
+Dax watches, powerless., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 63 minutes initiates the final act resolution at 72% of the runtime.
 General Broulard offers to make Dax Mireau's replacement, assuming Dax's defense was ambitious careerism.
 Dax refuses with contempt, achieving moral clarity.
 He sees the system is irredeemable but maintains his integrity., demonstrating the transformation achieved throughout the journey.